raspberrypilearning/cd-beginner-html-css-sushi/en/step_4.md

 --- hints ---

 --- hint ---
 When you want to put text on a page, you need to put it in between two tags that tell your browser how to display your text.
-For example, the `<p> </p>` tags tell the browser that whatever is in between them is a new paragraph of text.
-The `<h1> </h1>` tags tell it that the text in between is a heading.
+For example, the `<p> </p>` tags tell the browser that whatever is in between them is a new paragraph of text, and the `<h1> </h1>` tags tell it that the text in between is a heading.

-A browser is the program you use to look at websites, for example Chrome or Firefox.
 --- /hint ---

 --- hint ---